-If you find from the evidence beyond a reasonable doubt that on or about the alleged date, the defendant possessed nontaxpaid alcoholic beverages, it would be your duty to return a verdict of guilty.
+If you find from the evidence beyond a reasonable doubt that on or about the alleged date, the defendant possessed nontaxpaid alcoholic beverages for sale that he intended to sell, it would be your duty to return a verdict of guilty.
 If you do not so find or have a reasonable doubt as to one or more of these things, it would be your duty to return a verdict of not guilty.